 What is Mid-Century Modern Flooring?

 Mid-Century Modern Flooring features warmer tones with light hues and simple geometric patterns.

-So, expect to have more on smooth hardwood graining, large vinyl tiles, natural stone, and concrete floors.
+So, expect more on smooth hardwood graining, large vinyl tiles, natural stone, and concrete floors.

 Mid-Century Modern Flooring:

 - Warm and light colors